The most underleveraged asset in your business. Individually, these are documents in a filing cabinet.

 Not a wall of search results.
 An answer.

 Every negotiation has a range of outcomes.
 Most teams can see the middle.
-Nexus maps the edges — the maximum concession the vendor will accept before walking, the terms they’ll resist publicly but concede privately, the leverage points that move the conversation in your direction without breaking the relationship.
+Nexus maps the edges: the maximum concession the other side will accept, the terms they’ll resist publicly but concede privately, the leverage points that move the conversation without breaking the relationship.

 Where you land within that range is your call.
 Nexus maps every edge before you enter the room.